-9 places to day trip close to Gardnerville
+9 places to day trip close to South Lake Tahoe

-Typically winter weekends are marked by prime ski conditions — but that doesn't seem to be the case this year.
-While the ski resorts are largely lacking the amount of snow they saw at this point last year, the weekend can be made better by a day trip that doesn't take much planning.
+Typically weekends in January are marked by prime ski conditions — but that doesn’t seem to be the case this year.
+South Lake Tahoe is largely lacking the amount of snow it saw at this point last year, but the weekend can be made better by a day trip that doesn’t take much planning.

 Consider visiting the following places this weekend.